There can be an adjustment period when you first introduce formula! Here are a few things to keep in mind when you start supplementing.

 Help your baby to burp midway through the feeding, if possible, and definitely afterwards.
 This will help relieve pressure that can build up in your baby’s stomach.

 Baby can go longer between feedings without getting hungry

 Formula takes longer to digest than breast milk.
-This means your baby may feel full longer, and you may notice him feeding less often.
+This means your baby may feel full longer, and you may notice them feeding less often.
 Regular feedings are still important, though.
-Waiting too long could affect your baby’s health or leave him feeling hungry.
+Waiting too long could affect your baby’s health or leave them feeling hungry.

 Here’s an easy way to keep a record of feedings: Download and print our baby Feeding Tracker(PDF, 24.3 MB)